jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   * Permission
      +  Every file has permission on what is allowed to be done with it based on a simple access control of read write and execute.
 Maybe you don't have permission to write and therefore can't delete a file.
 Perhaps the file is owned by someone else and they didn't give you permission.
 Check permissions via ls -la or see if you need sudo.
   * dePendencies
-     +  The last thing is are all the correct software dependencies installed.
+     +  Are all the correct software dependencies installed.
 Perhaps you are missing a library or have an incompatible version that is preventing a tool from running?
 For example in the sample above running runwhen, you need Python3 installed.
 If you typed ```python runwhen.py``` you would receive a strange python error which would take you off on a useless googling experience.
 The problem is you needed to type ```python3 runwhen.py``` and if you don't have python3 installed you will have a dependency problem.
   * All else fails and you still have a problem, see if it is a full moon outside. =)

 ## Secure Shell